Looking for a loan shark?

 Frank was the underboss for the Gambino crime family in New York City.
 Often feared for ruthlessness and brutality, he made millions from illegal lending alone.

-Nicholas Cabrese, the brother of top loan shark in Chicago, Frank Calabrese, made millions from illegal lending and other criminal activities in the state.
+Nicholas Cabrese, was the brother of a top loan shark in Chicago, Frank Calabrese.
+He made millions from illegal lending and other criminal activities in the state.

 Authorities called him the “worst torture murderer the United States has ever seen.”
 He was one of the first and most successful loan sharks in Chicago.

-“Nicky Cigars,” as he was called, ran a booker and illegal lending business in Brooklyn and Manhattan.
+“Nicky Cigars,” ran a bookie and illegal lending business in Brooklyn as well as Manhattan.
 He was the underboss of the notorious Bonano Mafia family.